 - Use of the Fender Stratocaster.

 - Odd percussion: Paradiddles in "Peggy Sue", hands slapping knees in "Everyday", and ride cymbal only in "Well All Right".
+Also non-traditional instrumentation, like the celeste that's prominently featured in "Everyday".

 - Dying too soon, leaving everyone to wonder what might have been.